YassineMarroun/BuildingAndroi/README.md

 # BuildingAndroid
 Learning concepts, improving skills.

+12.App_Database
+  - Saving data on a database using SQLite.
+  - Search, modify and delete methods for database using SQLite.

 11.App_Binnacle
   - Saving and reading data from local file.
   - Emulating in external memory too.